emca-it/OP5-Log-Analytics-2.x/04-00-00-Visualizations/04-05-00-Dashboards.md

 Dashboards
 ----------

-Dashboard is a collection of several visualizations on one card.
+Dashboard is a collection of several visualizations or searches.
-Depending on how it is build and what visualization it contains, it can be designed for different teams e.g.: SOC, which is responsible for detecting failures or threats in the company; business, which thanks to the listings can determine the popularity of products and define the strategy of future sales and promotions; managers and directors who may immediately have access to information about the performance units or branches.
-Creating and saving
+Depending on how it is build and what visualization it contains, it can be designed for different teams e.g.:
+- SOC - which is responsible for detecting failures or threats in the company;
+- business - which thanks to the listings can determine the popularity of products and define the strategy of future sales and promotions;
+- managers and directors - who may immediately have access to information about the performance units or branches.

 To create a dashboard from previously saved visualization and queries, go to the „Dashboard" tab in the main menu bar.
 When you open it, a